MicrosoftDocs/defender-docs/defender-office-365/attack-simulation-training-payloads.md

 - **Global payloads**: Contains the built-in, unmodifiable payloads.
 - **Tenant payloads**: Contains the custom payloads that you created.
 - **MDO recommendations**: Payloads that are recommended by Defender for Office 365 as having considerable impact when used by attackers.
+The recommendations are based on identified campaigns and a high predicted compromise rate.
 This list is refreshed monthly.
+If there's no recent campaign activity in your organization (less than 60 days), the **MDO recommendations** tab might be empty.

 The information that's available on the tabs is described in the following list: